 The now evened-out hormones prevent the symptoms related to fluctuations, but also mean that what we’re about to dig into in the remainder of this article will not apply to you because you don’t have hormonally distinct follicular and luteal phases.

 Menstrual Cycle and Sleep

 Although the menstrual cycle is mostly about reproduction, its effects span all our systems including our circadian rhythm (biological clock best known for its role in regulating sleep and wake timing) and sleep architecture (fancy term for the distribution of sleep stages during a sleep).
 The premenstrual week - the end of the luteal phase right before menstruation begins - is known to be associated with relatively lower quality sleep and more time spent awake than during the rest of the cycle.
 Because sleep efficiency will vary by menstrual cycle phase, people who menstruate can plan to allow for more time in bed during the late luteal phase to offset the reduced efficiency.
 For example, if you typically get 7.5 hours of sleep in an 8-hour sleep opportunity, you may want to give yourself an 8.25 hour opportunity to get that same 7.5 hours of sleep you need to feel your best.
-The exact amount of reduced sleep efficiency will vary from person to person depending on how sensitive you are to these hormonal changes, so we’ve updated the WHOOP Sleep Coach to learn your individualized response to each menstrual cycle phase and to incorporate this into a more personalized recommendation.
+The exact amount of reduced sleep efficiency will vary from person to person depending on how sensitive you are to these hormonal changes, so we’ve updated the WHOOP Sleep Planner to learn your individualized response to each menstrual cycle phase and to incorporate this into a more personalized recommendation.
 To take advantage of this new feature, you’ll need to track your menstrual cycle using the WHOOP Journal.
 You can also now log each of the following in the journal: Nursing an infant, hot flashes during sleep, menstrual cramps, bloating and ovulating.